lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ##CoAP option Proxy-URI and Proxy-Scheme fields

-This fields are unidirectional and must not be set to bidirectional in a rule entry.
+These fields are unidirectional and must not be set to bidirectional in a rule entry.
 They are used only by the client to access to a specific resource and are never found in server response.